Skip to main content

 }

 Adapters determine how the parsed content is rendered into a final document format.
 You can register your own adapter (e.g., for Markdown) or extend existing ones like the built-in DOCX adapter.
-Controls which adapters are registered and how CSS styles map to document properties.
+Controls which adapters are registered and which default styles they receive.

 • register: List of custom adapters implementing IDocumentConverter: